Assured Tasking Order Creation

 --data '{

-Order replacement occurs when a new order reuses an imaging opportunity from an existing order that becomes available by the existing order.
-This removes the necessity of manually canceling existing orders in the hopes of freeing up capacity to place a new order over the same approximate AOI and TOI.
+Order replacement occurs when a new order reuses the imaging opportunity of an existing order.
+This we can avoid manually cancelling existing orders in the hope of freeing up capacity to place a new order over the same approximate AOI and TOI.
 Planet will take care of replacing the orders for you, and will do so in an "all or nothing" manner: if the lock-in of the new order cannot be confirmed due to scheduling issues on the satellite, the existing order will remain in place.
 Only successful scheduling of the new order will initiate the cancellation of the existing order.

 curl --request GET \